VINIPOOH/final_project_spring/README.md

 Clone project to your local repository

-Enter ЬнЫйд username and password into properties spring.datasource.username and spring.datasource.password in file /resources/db/application.properties
+Enter your MySQL username and password into properties spring.datasource.username and spring.datasource.password in file /resources/db/application.properties

 Run scripts from /resources/db/sql.sql folder to create database, tables and to insert data